 - Briefly in Sandra and Woo.
 Woo thinks his rival, Tibor, is interested in Lily.
 Turns out she's his daughter.

 - Robin of Shortpacked! has a thing for love triangles, and an even bigger thing for Ethan.
 When she sees Ethan comforting Amber, she immediately thinks she's involved in a love triangle — even though Ethan is gay and not attracted to either of the girls.

 - On Adventure Time, one episode has Finn and Jake both believe that Finn's former Precocious Crush, Princess Bubblegum, has suddenly started to like Finn right when he's become interested in Flame Princess.
 In reality, she was objecting to their relationship for another reason.

 - An episode of Alvin and the Chipmunks had one involving a Girl of the Week, Simon, and a biker boy.
 Alvin convinced Simon to try out for a bike competition to impress the girl, only to find out that the biker was her cousin.

-- Total Drama Island, with its numerous Ship Tease moments, provides examples.
-For example, both Trent and Courtney saw themselves in a love triangle when their respective Love Interests, Gwen and Duncan, became friendly during TDA.
-(Though this may be subverted by the Ass Pulled Retcon in season three claiming that Gwen had always had a crush on Duncan.)
+- For example, both Trent and Courtney saw themselves in a love triangle when their respective Love Interests, Gwen and Duncan, became friendly during Action, though Gwen and Duncan were nothing more than friends.
+Later subverted in the following season, World Tour, where it's revealed that Gwen actually did have a crush on Duncan.